 Reviewed by T. Nelson

-In the Introduction, V.A.
-Rakov says he wrote Fundamentals of Lightning because Lightning: Physics and Effects (LPE), which he co-authored with Martin A. Uman, was too much for students to digest in a single semester.
+V.A.
+Rakov says he wrote this book because Lightning: Physics and Effects (LPE), which he co-authored with Martin A. Uman, was too much for students to digest in a single semester.
 There's some merit to that: when people start describing your book by how much it weighs (LPE weighs in at four pounds) instead of what's inside, it's a clue you need to condense.

 Lightning is intrinsically exciting.
 It's dangerous and beautiful.
 If your lightning book doesn't make the reader's hair stand on end, you're doing something wrong.
 LPE is full of fascinating stuff: a whole chapter on Schumann resonances and whistlers, another whole chapter on sprites, and one on lightning on Jupiter!
 How in the world can you make something like that dull?
 When there's a will there's a way:

 Goodman et al. (1988a, b) and Williams et al. (1989c) found that microbursts in the southeastern United States tended to occur roughly 10 min after the peak in the total lightning flash rate and shortly after, or roughly coincident, with the peak in the ground flash rate.
 The storm studied by Goodman et al. (1988b) produced a total of 116 flashes, only six of which were discharges to ground.
 The peak flash rate, 23 min−1, occurred 7 to 8 min after the initial discharge and 4 min prior to the microburst onset, simultaneously with the peaks in the storm mass, vertically integrated liquid water content, echo volume, and cloud height.
 [LPE, p.
 30]

 That's from chapter 2, “Characterization of individual storms and storm systems” in LPE.
 This wasn't a textbook—it was a 687-page, 343,000-word review paper.